 Check out our Pinterest board for more Cotton Candy party ideas.

-Wouldn’t this be cute for a baby sprinkle or gender reveal baby shower?
+Wouldn’t this be cute for a baby sprinkle or first birthday party?
 I love these colors, but lavender or mint would look pretty, too.
 What do you think?